MohammedHamzaMalik/100-Days-of-JavaScript-Code/contributing.md

-# Getting started with Twitter-Bot
+# Getting started with 100-Days-of-JavaScript-Code

 ## How to Contribute? ✍